2019–20 Ukrainian Cup: Second Preliminary round (1/32)

-Third Preliminary round (1/16 finals)
+Round of 32 (1/16 finals)

 In this round 6 clubs will enter from the Premier League, 1 club from the First League (Chornomorets Odesa) and 13 winners of the previous round (10 clubs from the First League including one club with bye and 3 clubs from the Second League).
 The draw for this round was held 28 August 2019 at the House of Football in Kyiv.
 The round matches will be played on 25 September 2019.